 Ah, springtime.
-Sun, showers, the promise of May flowers.
+Sun, showers, flowers.
 Birds chorusing until they’re hoarse, peacoats and polo shirts on the same day.
 Mud.

-Though spring has not yet sprung – properly, officially, finally – as smart businesspeople, we really need to be thinking around the corner.
+As smart businesspeople, we really need to be thinking around the corner.
 That means summer.
-Fall, even.
+Fall and winter, even.
 But first, summer.

 Are you ready?
 Here’s a checklist to help you prepare.

 - How’s the AC?
 Comfortable customers and employees are happier customers and employees.
 Ones who are more favorably disposed to sticking around, buying things, getting work done and not dissolving into sweat puddles.
 The last thing you want is to face a long, hot summer with a broken or struggling air conditioning system.

 - Are all vacation requests in and time off covered?
 Space Mountain and Pirates of the Caribbean aren’t going to ride themselves, you know.
 Summer is vacation time.
 Also hair-pulling and customer-disappointing and sales-losing time, if you haven’t got coverage.

 - How’s your curb appeal?
 Is your parking lot looking good?
 What about any greenspace around your property?
 Your building’s facade, signage and lighting?
 Even if you don’t have a storefront, it still pays to present a neat, clean and attractive face to the public.
 People do judge books by their covers.